 It Pays To Be An Apprentice: 63% More

-An apprenticeship program that matches employers with community colleges has launched graduates into middle class careers and could be a way to address the flagging fortunes of Americans lacking four-year degrees, according to a new study published Monday.
+An apprenticeship program that matches employers with community colleges has launched graduates into middle class careers and could be a way to address the flagging fortunes of Americans lacking four-year degrees, according to a study published Monday.

-The Federation for Advanced Manufacturing Education targets the widespread need for so-called "middle-skill workers," who are capable of operating advanced manufacturing technology.
-Students in the program combine two days a week of community college study with three days a week of hands-on training on the factory floor, while receiving part-time wages.
+The Federation for Advanced Manufacturing Education targets the widespread need for "middle-skill workers" who are capable of operating advanced manufacturing technology.
+Students in the program combine two days a week of community college study with three days a week of hands-on training on the factory floor while receiving part-time wages.

 The study, released by Opportunity America and the Brookings Institution, found that graduates of the program earned salaries far exceeding their peers at community colleges.

-FAME graduates earn about $59,164 one year after completing the program — 63% more than to non-FAME graduates (others from similar backgrounds who had chosen similar careers), who earn around $36,379.
+FAME graduates earn about $59,164 one year after completing the program — 63% more than non-FAME graduates (others from similar backgrounds who had chosen similar careers), who earn around $36,379.
 After five years, FAME graduates were earning about $98,000, 86% more than non-FAME participants, who earned about $52,783.

 The program, which started in 2010, was an experiment among several companies hoping to find new workers to operate new technology.
 It now works with 400 companies in 13 states.

 The study followed 389 students who started a FAME program between 2010 and 2016.
-The students learn to repair machinery while being taught traditional subjects like English and math.
+The students learn to repair machinery while being taught traditional subjects such as English and math.

 Apprenticeships have usually been known for trade work — welding, plumbing, electrical — but are still a route to high-paying jobs without the high cost of a four-year degree.
 This program focuses on advanced manufacturing where technical skills, literacy, teamwork and a strong work ethic are required.